Skip to main content

 5. Run the appropriate Windows .exe or Linux executable.
 You're all set!

-Configuring Ping Sweep Settings
+Configure the Ping Sweep Settings

 Use the ping.cfg.sample file to select your settings.
-Make a copy of this file and rename it to “ping.cfg”
+Make a copy of this file and rename it to ping.cfg.

 [settings]